PEZ/rn-rf-shadow/README.md

    # same as expo start --web-only
    $ yarn web-only
    ```
-This will run Expo DevTools at `http://localhost:19002/`
-This should also open the app automatically on your browser.
-If it does not open http://localhost:19006/ manually.

 Then use your editor of choice to hook up the REPL and such.